cdaley/SC21-NERSC-NRE-paper/README.md

 ### BerkeleyGW

 The script `BerkeleyGW_build_script.sh` builds and runs the BerkeleyGW GPP mini application.
-The application is run 10 times.
+There are 3 OpenMP target offload versions tested: OpenMP-4.5 directives, OpenMP-5.0 "loop" directive, and OpenMP-5.0 "loop" directive with a value specified for the thread_limit clause.
+The performance of each version is nearly the same when using NVIDIA HPC SDK 21.7.
+This was not the case with earlier compilers.
+Each test is run 10 times.
 The performance metric of interest is the execution time in seconds.
 The output should look like the following
 ```console
  nstart,nend            2            3
  ngpown,ncouls,ntband_dist         1385        11075          800